 This separation that we underwent has had a defining influence on initially the development of the Western world and then the rest of the world as we exported our worldview, economic systems and materialist technologies in an unbridled expansion that ultimately maybe only some of our indigenous peoples have been able to see through and resist – because their stories and traditions kept the earlier experiences of interconnectedness integrated into their individual and collective development.
 The split we experienced brought with it an integration into our culture of linear time and progress to the exclusion of a sense of cyclical and historical impact, of rational thought and language to the exclusion of intuitive sensing and expression, and of obsession with things and stuff outside of us to the exclusion of a rich inner life.

 Some might argue that this was simply humanity’s destiny, the lesson we had to learn.
 Maybe.
 Either way, as an incredibly creative and beautiful expression of Gaia we still have a window of opportunity to heal our pain of the past and unlock our promise of a joyful thriving future with the rest of life on Earth.

-Peter Merry is the author of Volution, Evolutionary Leadership, Why Work.
-Upcoming works include The Pain and the Promise and Leading from the Field.
+Peter Merry is the author of Volution, Evolutionary Leadership, Why Work, Leading from the Field.
+Upcoming works include The Pain and the Promise.
 He is a co-founder of Ubiquity University and the UbiVerse.
-His personal website is at http://www.petermerry.org/.